Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

 Solving the restricted meta-game alone is insufficient; progress requires introducing new, challenging policies into the population. \gems casts this search as a \textbf{multi-armed bandit problem} (\cite{robbins1952some}).
 The “arms’’ comprise a finite pool of candidate latent codes $\Lambda_t$, and pulling an arm corresponds to evaluating the policy $G_\theta(z)$ against the current meta-strategy $\sigma_t$.

 For a latent code $z \in \Lambda_t$, define

-\gems estimates this value, $\hat{\mu}_t(z)$, together with its empirical variance $\widehat{\Var}_t(z)$ via Monte Carlo rollouts.
+\gems estimates this value, $\hat{\mu}_t(z)$, together with its empirical variance $\widehat{\mathrm{Var}}_t(z)$ via Monte Carlo rollouts.
 To balance exploration and exploitation efficiently, it employs an \textbf{empirical-Bernstein Upper Confidence Bound (EB-UCB)} (\cite{maurer2009empiricalbernsteinboundssample}), which leverages variance information for tighter bounds.
-A Jacobian penalty encourages smoothness in the generator’s latent space, aiding optimization.
+A Jacobian penalty encourages smoothness in the generator’s latent space, aiding optimization, where $J G_\theta(z)$ denotes the Jacobian matrix of the generator with respect to its input $z$.
 The score assigned to candidate $z$ is